osmanshd/countdown-customizer/README.md

 #### Animation Options
 > This could be achieved using CSS animations or JavaScript to dynamically update the text’s animation properties based on user input.

-## Scaling & Optimization Considerations
+## Scaling and Optimization Considerations
 If this project was to be scaled into a real production website, the following should be considered:
 * **State management** with a more robust system, such as Redux.
 * **Mobile-First Design** and touch friendly interfaces